 How can you report a GP for medical negligence?

-- You can make a GP negligence claim
+- Make a GP negligence claim

 GPs play a very crucial role in providing healthcare to their patients.
-However, in some instances there may be times where a GP’s actions could fall short of the expected standard of care that the NHS adhere to.
-These actions could potentially lead to harm or injury to the patient so it is important to be able to recognise the signs of GP negligence so that you are able to know if you have received any sort of GP negligence.
+However, in some instances, there may be times when a GP’s actions fall short of the expected standard of care that the NHS adhere to.
+These actions could potentially lead to harm or injury to the patient, so it is important to be able to recognise the signs.
 Some common signs of GP negligence include:

 - Delay or failure to refer for specialist treatment